Former 'Biggest Loser' Contestants Accuse Show's Trainers of Forcing Them to Take Weight Loss Drugs

 “People would take amphetamines, water pills, diuretics, and throw up in the bathroom,” another contestant, Suzanna Mendonca, told the Post.
 “They would take their spin bikes into the steam room to work up a sweat.
 I vomited every single day.
 Bob Harper tells people to throw up: ‘Good,’ he says.
 ‘You’ll lose more calories.’”

-Harper denied the claims, telling PEOPLE that he would never encourage dangerous behavior.
+Harper denied the claims on Sunday, telling PEOPLE that he would never encourage dangerous behavior.

 “These allegations are absolutely false and are in direct conflict with my lifelong devotion to health and fitness,” he told PEOPLE.
 “Safety is paramount in my training regimen and, while demanding, my approach has always focused on the overall well-being of contestants as they lose significant weight and educate themselves, for the first time, on living a healthy lifestyle.”